 My academic background puts me in an ideal position to contribute to these debates.
 Not only do I have a PhD in philosophy of signs, I have PhD in philosophy of mind.
 We speak of “philosophy of mind” and not “philosophy of the mind” so as to not prejudge which mind we are talking about.
 METI research lets this broad view have a tangible application.
 Pursuant with this, I argue that logical inferences do not have to happen in a symbolic format.
 Since diagrams are less dependent on convention and might even be generalized to cover non-visual senses, I argue that METI researchers should add some form of diagrammatic reasoning to their repertoire.
 I have presented a paper on this at the Canadian Society for the History and Philosophy of Science, which has since been reworked into a full article, now accepted at Studies in History and Philosophy of Science.

 In addition to its sheer interest, I surmise that a diagrammatic approach to logic can connect better with students who recoil from regular symbolic notations.
 I suspect that this is the case, because I recently taught argument diagramming to a student who is blind, using a gestural and bodily technique that I designed.
-I will be sharing these results at the 10th International Conference on the Theory and Application of Diagrams (in Edinburgh, Scotland, June 18–22), the proceedings of which have since been published by Springer.
+I have shared these results at the 10th International Conference on the Theory and Application of Diagrams (in Edinburgh, Scotland, June 18–22), the proceedings of which have since been published by Springer.
 High-level research is even better when it makes a positive difference in people’s lives, so I will continue exploring these exciting applications in the next years.